Traveling this summer? Here are book picks for all 50 states (and then some)

 Indiana

-Nominated by Suzanne Walker, director of the Indiana Center for the Book and Indiana Young Readers Center librarian
+Nominated by Suzanne Walker, Indiana Young Readers Center librarian and director of the Indiana Center for the Book

 Iowa